kwansupp/kwansupp.github.io/pages/about.md

 **Inspiring and lifting people up.**

 When I reflect on my life, I consider myself lucky.
 Lucky to have good health; lucky to have the resilience to overcome challenges.
-I want to use my knowledge and skills to help people live better lives - to be kind (to themselves and others), to live authentically, and to unlock their full potential (in order achieving their dreams and to contribute to the world).
+I want to use my knowledge and skills to help people live better lives - to be kind (to themselves and others), to live authentically, and to unlock their full potential (in order to achieve their dreams and to contribute to the world).

 # Other things about me

 In my free time I enjoy various sports and am a competitive soccer player.
 I play the alto saxophone and am learning the guitar.

 I also enjoy reading various sorts of books.
 Check out my [reading list](/books)!
 Lately, I've been reading a lot of philosophy and memoir, but I like to switch things up every now and then.
 I love classical literature and novels.
-I believe reading opens worlds and I try to read various sorts of books to be able to understand the different worlds, which I hope gives me a better understanding of people.
+I believe that reading opens worlds.
+I try to read various sorts of books to be able to understand the different worlds, which I hope gives me a better understanding of people.

 <!-- # Journey